ntrouba/CSC249-Project1/README.md

 Include a brief description of how you tested your programs.

+   For this project I collaborated with Lily Garner.

    To test Phase 1, I ran the server and made that it sent a “Ready to serve…” message before opening Safari and connecting to the web server.

    To test Phase 2, I put print statements to confirm when the server receives a new request/when the connection closes.
 I then opened two browsers and observed these print statements to see if the connections would be accepted and end at the same time; tto test whether the server could handle multiple HTTP requests at once.
 I found this hard because I had to open the second browser very quickly (before the first browser finished connecting).